-Following a number of stunning installations like the ‘Peace Doves’ by Peter Walker, Liverpool Cathedral has announced the return of the sculptor with a brand new and extraordinary experience coming to the venue at the start of next year.
-An immersive art installation, known as ‘Space, The Universe and Everything’, is set to transform the inside of Liverpool Cathedral with an unbelievable display of lights, projections and sound, allowing visitors to be surrounded by the awe-inspiring wonders of the universe.
+Following a number of stunning installations like the ‘Peace Doves’ by Peter Walker, Liverpool Cathedral has announced the return of the sculptor with a brand new and extraordinary experience coming to the venue this February.
+An immersive art installation, known as ‘Space, The Universe and Everything’, will transform the inside of Liverpool Cathedral with an unbelievable display of lights, projections and sound, allowing visitors to be surrounded by the awe-inspiring wonders of the universe.

 Better yet, the breathtaking installation will come to life after dark as the stunning Gothic architecture of Liverpool Cathedral becomes a canvas for an incredible exploration of space and the universe, with a spectacular son-et-lumière performance taking place every evening.
 Combining the dazzling projections of Peter Walker with the beautiful atmospheric sounds of composer, David Harper, ‘Space, The Universe and Everything’ is the work of award-winning artistic collaboration, Luxmuralis, the team which brought ‘Angel Wings’ and ‘Peace Doves’ to Liverpool Cathedral.